MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Proofs

 When $s_{m,t}=0$, we have

 When $s_{m,t}=1$, we have

 Noting the elementary inequality $e^{-\Gamma}\geq 1-\Gamma$, we obtain

 Because this relation holds for any sample and the corresponding $\Gamma$ defined on the sample, the expectation of the cross-entropy loss cannot be smaller than the expectation of the absolute difference.
-Thus, we have
+Combining with \eqref{proof_lemma:absolute_difference_bound_1}, we have

 \end{proof}

 \begin{lemma} Let $k$ denote the random variable of the number of predictor training steps after processing $t$ requests.
 We have

 \end{lemma}